 Regular Dental Visits

-Your child's first dental appointment should occur no later than his first birthday.
+Your child's first dental appointment should occur no later than their first birthday.
 Thereafter, you should schedule regular appointments every six months, unless your dentist recommends otherwise.
 Why are dentist visits so important for toddlers?
 Consider the fact that before the age of three, most children grow their full set of baby teeth.
 It's vital to bring your child to the dentist during this time period so the dentist can determine your child's risk for cavities, look for signs of decay and discuss how certain habits, such as thumb sucking and pacifier use, could affect your child's oral health.

 Eating and Drinking Habits